Techcyte/context-sync/README.md

 5. Send `ctx-change-accept` message
 6. User clicks on new case
 7. Send `ctx-change-request` message with new context
+8. Fail to optimistically navigate to new context
 8. Receive `ctx-change-accept` message
-9. Fail to navigate to new context
 10. Send `sync-error` message with error message and status code

 ### Host successfully requests context change and fails to switch: